-Getting started with rasterpic is easy: you need an image file (png, jpeg/jpg or tiff/tif) and a spatial object from the sf, terra or stars packages.
+Getting started with rasterpic is straightforward: you need an image file (png, jpeg/jpg or tiff/tif) and a supported spatial input class, such as an object from the sf, terra or stars packages.

 Basic usage